axel37/ms2d-photomaton-server/README.md

 bun install
 ```

-To run tests : (timeout is needed since email tests are live through gmail)
+To run tests :
 ```bash
 bun test --timeout=20
 ```

+*WARNING : Tests will send actual emails (hence the need for a longer timeout delay)*

 ## Running

 To start project :